Updated: 5:41 PM MST on February 11, 2016

 Cloudy with a 40 percent chance of snow showers.
 Highs 37 to 44.

 Snow likely.
 Chance of snow 60 percent.
 Light snow accumulations possible.
 Lows 25 to 33.

 Rain likely.
 Snow...decreasing in the afternoon.
 Chance of precipitation 80 percent.
 Light snow accumulations possible.
 Highs 36 to 43.

 Cloudy with a 50 percent chance of rain and snow.
 Lows 28 to 37.

-Mostly cloudy.
-A 30 percent chance of rain showers.
-Highs 57 to 68.
-Lows 39 to 50.
+Mostly cloudy with a 30 percent chance of rain and snow.
+Highs 40 to 48.

 Personal Weather Stations [Add your weather station!]